gagan3012/streamlit-tags/README.md

 # Streamlit-tags

 A custom component to have Tags in Streamlit.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/49101362/114277814-83cb1200-9a35-11eb-8761-9d8bb81ffadc.gif)

-Please star the repo and share the usage if you liked it.
+Please star⭐ the repo and share the usage if you liked it.

 Try out a demo here: [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/gagan3012/streamlit-tags/examples/app.py)